sdaza/Sequenzo/README.md

   </a>
 </p>

-# Sequenzo: Fast, scalable, and intuitive social sequence analysis
+# Sequenzo: Fast, scalable, and intuitive social sequence analysis in Python

 Sequenzo is a high-performance Python package designed for social sequence analysis.
 It is built to analyze **any sequence of categorical events**, from individual career paths and migration patterns to corporate growth and urban development.
 Whether you are working with **people, places, or policies**, Sequenzo helps uncover meaningful patterns efficiently.